-MP shared their experience an event to be held at Gar Bhavan on Saturday.
-HT's to the participants from Bl to the participants in commerce graduate seeking an MBA.
-But meanwhile, spelling two groups of one exclusively for settlements of B' man who was as a youngster to develop ersh:
+MP shared their experience at an event to be held at Gar Bhavan on Saturday.
+HT spoke to the participants from Bhopal.

+Manohar Ranawat, 21, is a commerce graduate seeking to pursue an MBA.
+But meanwhile, he is spelling two groups of one exclusively for settlements of Bhopal.
+"A man who was born as a youngster, to develop himself,"

-BHOPAL: Changelooms Within Vision for social inclusion.
+BHOPAL: Changelooms With in Vision for social inclusion.
 Jointly Collective and supported by PACS commitment for social change.

-In Madhya Pradesh, it is led by angeloomers (as the leaders are called) like More, Betul, Chhindwara, Seoni.
-The angelooms programme had started with the wings of hope, and lead
+In Madhya Pradesh, it is led by Changeloomers (as the leaders are called), Betul, Chhindwara, Sehore, and Nagpur.
+The Changelooms programme had started with the wings of hope, and lead